MrFrankz/MyGitRank/README.md

 * Type in any integer(number should not be smaller than 1) in the input field, to jump to the page that you want.
 * Selecting the language you want in the selection language will give you the repositories in that language.
 * This project should be responsive for any screen resolution larger than 1024*768.
 * (Important!)
-Due to rate limitation of Github API, you can only make up to10 requests per minute.
+Due to the rate limitation of Github API, you can only make up to 10 requests per minute.
 ## How did I implement this project?
 I implemented this project in around 10.5 hours in total(3 hours learning + 7.5 hours implementing):
 1. Learning React(3 hours)